midaz/langchain-ce-app/README.md

 ```
 - This script builds or updates the vector store for LangChain documentation, used for retrieval in the main chain.

-## Evaluation & Experiment Comparison
+## Evaluation System

-- Evaluations are run using `eval.py` and are tracked in LangSmith.
+The application includes a comprehensive evaluation system with multiple evaluators:

+### Classification Evaluators
+- **Issue Type Accuracy**: Evaluates the accuracy of issue type classification
+- **Severity Accuracy**: Assesses the correctness of severity assignments

+### Response Quality Evaluators
+- **Response Action Accuracy**: Evaluates if the response correctly addresses the issue
+- **Tone Appropriateness**: Assesses professionalism, empathy, clarity, and positivity
+- **Response Completeness**: Evaluates technical details, explanation quality, and references
+- **Technical Accuracy**: Assesses code references, documentation usage, and terminology

+### Retrieval Quality Evaluators
+- **Relevance Score**: Evaluates how relevant retrieved documents are to the issue
+- **Coverage Score**: Assesses if retrieved documents cover all necessary information

-- All evaluators use LLM-as-a-judge for robust, context-aware scoring.
+All evaluators use LLM-as-a-judge for robust, context-aware scoring and provide detailed explanations for their assessments.

 ## Project Structure

 - `chains.py`: Main application logic and chain definitions
-- `eval.py`: Evaluation pipeline using LangSmith
+- `eval.py`: Comprehensive evaluation pipeline using LangSmith
 - `vectorize_docs.py`: Vector store setup for LangChain documentation
+- `get_github_issues.py`: GitHub issue fetching and dataset creation
 - `langchain_issues_dataset.csv`: Sample issues for testing
 - `.env`: Environment variables for API keys
 - `requirements.txt`: Python dependencies